mandliya/mandliya.github.io/_posts/2026-03-11-building-an-autograd-engine-from-scratch-with-cupy-part-1-tensor-and-backpropagation.md

 ```

 The gradient of z with respect to x flows through two paths: one via y₁ and one via y₂.
 We need both $$\frac{\partial z}{\partial y_1} \cdot \frac{\partial y_1}{\partial x}$$ and $$\frac{\partial z}{\partial y_2} \cdot \frac{\partial y_2}{\partial x}$$ accumulated at x before we can propagate any further back.
-Reverse topological order guarantees this, as we will always process a node only after all it's consumers have been processed.
+Reverse topological order guarantees this, as we will always process a node only after all its consumers have been processed.
 Here's what that looks like step by step:

 ```mermaid
 graph BT